guybarnahum/video-analyzer/readme.md

 ## Features
 - 💻 Can run completely locally - no cloud services or API keys needed
 - ☁️  Or, leverage any OpenAI API compatible LLM service (openrouter, openai, etc) for speed and scale
-- 🎬 Intelligent key frame extraction from videos
+- 🎬 key frame extraction from videos
-- 🔊 High-quality audio transcription using OpenAI's Whisper
+- 🔊  audio transcription using OpenAI's Whisper
-- 👁️ Frame analysis using Ollama and Llama3.2 11B Vision Model
+- 👁️ Frame analysis using LLMs
 - 📝 Natural language descriptions of video content
-- 🔄 Automatic handling of poor quality audio
-- 📊 Detailed JSON output of analysis results
+- 📊 JSON output of analysis results
-- ⚙️ Highly configurable through command line arguments or config file
+- ⚙️ Configurable through command line arguments or config file

 ## Design
 The system operates in three stages: